openregister/registers-rfcs/content/snapshot-resource/index.md

 ```

 Note that the attribute `data` holds the same type of data structure as the
 blob.
-The resason for not using the blob here is because this opens the door
+The reason for not using the blob here is because this opens the door
 to return data that is not a perfect match with the blob.
 For example, the RFC
 draft for removing fields would benefit from this flexibility.